kaustheta99/python-practice/README.md

 # python-practice
-Repository created to learn python
+Repository created to learn python and to practice git features